 During the conduct of clinical trials, patients may experience changes in their health, including illnesses, injuries, discomforts or a fatal outcome.
 It is possible that as we test our product candidates in larger, longer and more extensive clinical programs, or as use of our product candidates becomes more widespread if they receive regulatory approval, illnesses, injuries, discomforts and other adverse events that were observed in earlier clinical trials, as well as conditions that did not occur or went undetected in previous clinical trials, will be reported by patients.
+Additionally, any early access to the Company's investigational therapies, such as through expanded or Right to Try access, may lead to discovery of undesirable side effects that could have adverse effects on the development programs for current and future product candidates.
 Gene therapies are also subject to the potential risk that occurrence of adverse events will be delayed following administration of the gene therapy due to persistent biological activity of the genetic material or other components of the vectors used to carry the genetic material.
 Many times, side effects are only detectable after investigational products are tested in larger scale, pivotal clinical trials or, in some cases, after they are made available to patients on a commercial scale after approval.
 FDA guidance advises that patients treated with gene therapies undergo long-term follow-up observation for potential adverse events for as long as 15 years.
-If additional clinical or long-term follow-up experience indicates that any of our product candidates have side effects or cause serious or life-threatening side effects, the development of the product candidate may fail or be delayed, or, if the product candidate has received regulatory approval, such approval may be revoked or limited.
+If additional clinical or long-term follow-up experience indicates that any of our product candidates have side effects or cause serious or life-threatening side effects, the development of the product candidate has received regulatory approval, such approval may be revoked or limited.

 There have been several significant adverse side effects in gene therapy treatments in the past, including multiple reported cases of leukemia, myelodysplastic syndrome and death seen in other clinical trials.
-For example, a case of transfusion-dependent anemia and a separate case of acute myeloid leukemia were recently reported in a third party's clinical trials of lentiviral gene therapy for the treatment of sickle cell disease.
-These safety events are currently under investigation, and while several factors have been posited as potential direct or contributing causes, including the use of busulfan in the conditioning process, no definitive conclusion has been made as of the date of this Quarterly Report on Form 10-Q. Gene therapy is still a relatively new approach to disease treatment and additional adverse side effects could develop.
+Gene therapy is still a relatively new approach to disease treatment and additional adverse side effects could develop.
 Possible adverse side effects that may occur with treatment with gene therapy products include an immunologic reaction early after administration that could substantially limit the effectiveness of the treatment or represent safety risks for patients.
 Another traditional safety concern for gene therapies using viral vectors has been the possibility of insertional oncogenesis by the vectors, leading to malignant transformation of transduced cells.
-In addition, dominant clonal expansion due to vector integration has been observed in third-party ex vivo lentiviral gene therapy clinical trials, including one case of thalassemia and two cases of cerebral adrenoleukodystrophy.
-Although to date there have been no reports of malignant transformation in these patients, these cases and any similar cases will require further monitoring and follow-up.
-While our lentiviral gene therapy approach is designed to avoid immunogenicity against the vector after administration, there can be no assurance that patients would not create antibodies that may impair treatment.
-In addition, although we are investigating a plan to potentially implement molecular cytogenetic screening, there can be no ass candidates demonstrates adverse side effects at unacceptable rates or degrees of severity, we may decide or be required to halt or delay clinical development of such product candidates.
+As more patients are dosed with ex vivo lentiviral gene therapies and higher VCNs are achieved, it is expected that very rare cases of insertional oncogenesis may occur.
+In addition, persistent dominant clonal expansion due to vector integration has been observed in third-party ex vivo lentiviral gene therapy clinical trials, including one case of thalassemia and three cases of cerebral adrenoleukodystrophy, or C-ALD.
+Each of the C-ALD patients developed persistent dominant clonal expansions within a year of gene therapy approach is designed to avoid immunogenicity against the drug product after administration, there can be no assurance that patients would not create antibodies that may impair treatment.
+In addition, although we are investigating a plan to potentially implement molecular cytogenetic screening, there can be no assurance that we will successfully implement such screening procedures in a timely manner or at all, or that, if implemented, they will enhance the safety profile of our gene therapy product candidates.
+If any of our gene therapy product candidates adverse side effects at unacceptable rates or degrees of severity, we may decide or be required to halt or delay clinical development of such product candidates.